£550,000 Compensation Payout in Childbirth Injury Case

 Updated medical records and further medical evidence from experts in the fields of physiotherapy, occupational therapy and nursing care were obtained to assess and quantify the client’s present and long-term needs for the child.

 Worcestershire Acute Hospitals NHS Trust made two offers of compensation to settle the case, firstly £280,000 and then £350,000.
-However, with continued negotiation, Solicitor Kay Barns achieved a significantly increased figure.
+However, with continued negotiation, Solicitor Kay Barnes achieved a significantly increased figure.
 The case concluded after both parties agreed to a settlement figure of £550,000 compensation plus a payment of £25,000 was made to our client in respect of past care provided.

 For free legal advice call our Medical Negligence Solicitors